 - The Implemented Consultant’s approach is outlined further in its Investment Approach to Climate Change*.

 The Grey The In-between The Green carbon intensity,

 varying carbon intensity

 high transition capacity

 Climate change and net zero commitments

-Both UWA and its Implemented Consultant, Mercer, recognise the scientific guidance on climate change and the importance of transitioning away from fossil fuel reliance at the pace required to keep the additional average temperature rise to ‘well below 2°C’, as per the 2015 Paris Agreement.
+Both UWA and its Implemented Consultant, Mercer, recognise the scientific guidance on climate change and the importance of keeping the additional average temperature rise to ‘well below 2°C’, as per the 2015 Paris Agreement.
 To aim for 1.5°C, the recommended scientific target, we must reach net zero carbon emissions by 2050, ideally earlier, and achieve a 45-50% reduction by 2030.
-That means transition action is required today to avoid delayed and disorderly transition later and the worst of the physical damage and loss impacts that come with even higher warming scenarios.

-Mercer has documented more detail on its Investment Approach to Climate Change.
-This document will be updated later in 2022 with the latest scenario analysis and metrics and targets views.
+Mercer has documented more detail in its Investment Approach to Climate Change.
+This document will be updated in early 2024 with the latest scenario analysis and metrics and targets views.
 Integration, active ownership and investment in the solutions – all with a focus on transition in the real world, not just portfolio changes – are the priority approaches.